 How is this knowledge shaped or extended by experience with the task?

 To investigate this, experiment 1 (Mazor & Fleming, 2020) uses colour search, where the target item can be identified solely by its colour.
-Colour is one of a class of properties that give rise to “visual pop-out”, whereby the target item is so salient that it pops out immediately (e.g. red item among blue items), leading to very efficient searchn independently of set size.
-Empirical RT x set size slopes for pop-out search tasks are flat, near zero ms/item (Wolfe, 1998).
-While TP and TA trials are intermixed in classic colour pop-out tasks, TA trials precede TP trials in experiment 1.
-By starting with TA trials, participant’s ability to base search termination on experience with target-present trials is controlled for, and only metacognitive knowledge is probed.
+Colour is one of a class of properties that give rise to “visual pop-out”, whereby the target item is so salient that it pops immediately to awareness, without need for endogenous control (e.g. red item among blue items), leading to very efficient search independently of set size.
+Empirical RT x set size slopes for pop-out search tasks are flat, near zero ms/item, for both TA and TP trials (Wolfe, 1998).
+In Experiment 1, Mazor & Fleming controlled the order of experimental trials, such that the experiment started with four TA trials for all participants.
+By starting with TA trials, participant’s ability to teminate the search based on experience with target-present trials is eliminated, thereby isolating the effect of metacognitive knowledge.
 Results are clear evidence for a colour pop-out effect on TA trials, prior to experience with target-present (TP) trials, suggesting that participants used metacognitive expectations about pop-out search time to terminate their search.

 The present experiment will attempt to extend the findings of experiment 1 to shape pop-out search, as well as attempt to specify the nature of the metacognitive knowledge involved in shape search termination (implicit or explicit).